-Capturing a Production
+8. Capturing a Production

-19) Select and set up the most appropriate production equipment for a chosen production location.
+8.1 Production Equipment: Select and set up the most appropriate production equipment for a chosen production location.
 Properly use the appropriate equipment, camera and/or microphone techniques, and composition principles to capture video and/or audio according to a pre-production plan.
-(TN Reading 3, 4)

-Post-Production
+9. Post-Production

-- 19)20) Demonstrate common procedures to manage digital files and distinguish between the various types of digital video, image, and audio files.
+- 9.1 File Management: Demonstrate common procedures to manage digital files and distinguish between the various types of digital video, image, and audio files.
 Describe file storage in cameras and calculate the amount of recording time a device can hold based on the settings.
 Log, upload, and organize video and/or audio resources in preparation for editing, converting file formats as necessary.
-Utilize online file management services to backup files.
-(TN Reading 3, 4, 9; TN Writing 56, 9; Math N-Q) - Perform basic software operations to edit videos and/or audio, including assembling clips for proper sequencing, applying transition effects, and inserting basic text to enhance video (i.e. captions and credits).
-Utilize digital video and/or audio editing software to individually perform post-production procedures to create a short video production, such as a three-minute film, news report, or other productionradio broadcast.
-(TN Reading 3, 4, 7; TN Writing 4, 6)
+Utilize online file management services to backup files. - 9.2 Software Operations: Perform basic software operations to edit videos and/or audio, including assembling clips for proper sequencing, applying transition effects, and inserting basic text to enhance video (i.e., captions and credits).
+Utilize digital video and/or audio editing software to individually perform post-production procedures to create a short production, such as a three-minute film, news report, or radio broadcast.

-Projects
+10. Projects

-- Apply the production process to independently complete video and/or audio projects for a public audience.
-Demonstrate the ability to set goals according to the project plan, and select and use the appropriate equipment and procedures to achieve goals.
+- 10.1 Production Process: Apply the production process to independently complete video and/or audio projects for a public audience.
+Demonstrate the ability to set goals according to the project plan and select and use the appropriate equipment and procedures to achieve goals.
 Prepare an informative narrative to explain the final product to a peer, emphasizing how the production process, composition rules, and scientific principles were applied.
-(TN Reading 3, 4, 7; TN Writing 2, 4) - Create a rubric to evaluate the effectiveness of a production based on the rules of composition and project goals.
+Compile the elements of the production process with other artifacts for inclusion in a design portfolio, such as an engineering design notebook, to be updated throughout the program of study. - 10.2 Effectiveness of Production: Create a rubric to evaluate the effectiveness of production based on the rules of composition and project goals.
 Use the rubric to reflect upon project outcomes and gather feedback from peers.
-Note constructive feedback received, and use it to improve the outcomes of future projects.
+Note constructive feedback received and use it to improve the outcomes of future projects.
 Similarly, evaluate the work of others, drawing on composition rules and project goals to provide clear, specific, and constructive feedback.
-(TN Reading 2, 4, 9; TN Writing 5, 9)